 Beaded Pine Cone Pattern

-Having created my beaded pine cone pattern, I then used it to make an Advent Candle Holder, combining the pine cones with holly leaves on a circular wire structure.
-The pattern for the Advent Candle Holder is automatically included for free, but you will also need the beaded holly leaves, which you can find here.
+Having created my pine cone, I then used it to make an Advent Candle Holder.
+I combined my pine cones with holly leaves on a circular wire structure.
+If you like that idea, you will need the beaded holly leaves pattern.
+You can find that here.